francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 Apache is probably the most popular web server on the World Wide Web with millions of deployments!
 In this series of challenges, we hope to explore how attackers can exploit webapps running on Apache  arising due to server misconfigurations and/or application vulnerabilities.
 Take a look at the scenario below.

-The target server is hosting a web app.
-The web app is not vulnerable but the directory listing enabled on the server.
-And, that can lead to sensitive information leakage.
+The target server is hosting a web app. <u>The web app is not vulnerable but the directory listing enabled on the server.
+And, that can lead to sensitive information leakage</u>.

-**Objective**: Your objective is to login into the webapp as 'admin' user and retrieve the flag!
+**Objective**: <u>Your objective is to login into the webapp as `admin` user and retrieve the flag</u>.

 #### Lab Solution